-The What’s Driving Us? is currently part of a pilot scheme that TTC 2000 is offering on behalf of the Police.
-The scheme has been put into place to give Police the discretion to offer drivers who commit selected road traffic offences the opportunity to attend a course as an alternative to potential prosecution, or the Fixed Penalty system of a fine and penalty points.
+The What’s Driving Us? scheme has been put into place to give Police the discretion to offer drivers who commit selected road traffic offences (such as using a mobile phone when driving) the opportunity to attend a course as an alternative to potential prosecution, or the Fixed Penalty system of a fine and penalty points.

 The course aims to produce safer and more responsible attitudes towards driving, and seeks to increase the motivation to drive with consideration for other road users.

 The course is classroom based and takes place in one session taking around 3 ½ hours.
 There is no practical, on-road element to the What’s Driving Us? course.

 If you have been referred by the Police to attend a What’s Driving Us?
 Course book here.

 The TTC Group are the UK’s leading learning and development company working with public and private sector clients to improve personal and professional knowledge, accountability and responsibility.
 TTC’s capabilities and services are driven by the needs of today’s business and the wider social aims to improve health and wellbeing.Learn More About Us

 The TTC team is made up of people from different backgrounds, experiences and abilities, find out more about the TTC Director’s and Management team.Meet our People

 The TTC Group Awards and Accreditations include ISO 9001 (Quality Management), ISO 14001 (Environmental Management), Investors in People (Gold) and Investors in Excellence to mention a few.View our Accreditations